top of page

 Since My First Post...

 So…not that you would know inherently, but it's been about three months since I initially wrote my first post for this blog.
 I think about new ideas and thoughts to share on this blog nearly every day and this is truly something I want to do, yet life’s complexities and realness really can throw you for a loop sometimes and distract you from what you’re passionate about.
-And I don’t want to set a woe is me scene here, but I’ve been so drained of energy and motivation lately that I really did not feel like I had much to give.
-Let me paint a picture about my life recently.
 I’m glad to be writing this, I’m glad to be back, consistently.

 A buoy (pronounced boo-eee) just popped up to save me from sinking, but I still have to swim to it.